 - Garnish with fresh ginger slice.

-Try instead, a healthy Pumpkin Spice Smoothie option that delivers fall flavors with a high-nutritional quotient.
-Whip up this smoothie, then snuggle up in some blankets by a fire, read a good book and watch the leaves change into beautiful fall colors.
+Instead, try a healthy pumpkin spice smoothie that delivers fall flavors with a high nutritional punch.
+Whip up this smoothie, then snuggle up in some blankets by a fire, read a good book, and watch the leaves change into beautiful fall colors.

 - Frozen bananas

-- 2tsp Pumpkin Spice (1tsp ground cinnamon, 1/4 teaspoon ground nutmeg, 1/4 teaspoon ground ginger, 1/8 teaspoon ground cloves)
+- 2 teaspoons pumpkin spice (1 teaspoon ground cinnamon, 1/4 teaspoon ground nutmeg, 1/4 teaspoon ground ginger, 1/8 teaspoon ground cloves)

 - Combine all ingredients in a blender and mix until smooth.

-- Add as much almond milk as you need to reach a smooth and creamy consistency.
+- Add almond milk until the mixture is a creamy consistency.

 - Pour into four glasses and enjoy!

-If smoothies aren’t your thing, try this guilt-free, Gluten-Free: Autumn Spice Cupcakes with Coconut Cream Frosting Recipe.
+If smoothies aren’t your thing, try this guilt-free, gluten-free recipe: Autumn Spice Cupcakes with Coconut Cream Frosting.

 Ahh, so much vegan food, so little time.

 Got a favorite Thanksgiving vegan dish that you’d like to share?
-Let us know below.
+Share it with the community in the Earthling Forum.